-PEIMS #: 03440300Grades: 10-1This preparatory course covers material in depth and prepares the student for AP Spanish IV.
-The following skills will be included in the course: listening and speaking on an intermediate-ability level emphasizing extemporaneous speech and comprehension of native-speakers; reading and writing on an the student for AP Spanish IV.
-The following skills will be included in the course: listening and speaking on an intermediate-ability level emphasizing extemporaneous speech and comprehension of native-speakers; reading and writing on an intermediate-ability level emphasizing classical and/or contemporary literature and original compositions; cultural experiences emphasizing the awareness and knowledge of cultural differences; grammatical structure on an intermediate- ability level emphasizing mechanics and vocabulary.
-This course cannot be entered at mid-term.
-Prerequisites: Spanish II or PreAP Spanish II
+This preparatory course covers material in depth an the student for AP Spanish IV.
+The following skills will in the course: listening and speaking on an interme level emphasizing extemporaneous speech and comprehension of native-speakers; reading and wr intermediate-ability level emphasizing classical and be included the student for AP Spanish IV.
+The following skills will in the course: listening and speaking on an interme level emphasizing extemporaneous speech and comprehension of native-speakers; reading and wr intermediate-ability level emphasizing classical and be included contemporary literature and original compositions; experiences emphasizing the awareness and know cultural differences; grammatical structure on an in ability level emphasizing mechanics and vocabular course cannot be entered at mid-term. /or cultural edge of termediate- Prerequisites: Spanish II or PreAP Spanish II